 The default QoS flow usage restriction policy does not apply to UE detected emergency calls.

-Sending media is restricted according to the default QoS flow usage restriction policy, if sending media is restricted according to at least one default QoS flow usage restriction policy part of the default QoS flow usage restriction policy.
+Sending media is restricted according to the default QoS flow usage restriction policy, if sending media is restricted according to at least one default QoS flow usage restriction policy part of the default QoS flow usage restriction policy or if the UE is roaming.

 Sending media is restricted according to the default QoS flow usage restriction policy part if: